amirali511/V-Tutorial/README.md

 # V-Tutorial
 Vlang is a simple and fast language used for building memory safe applications.
 It is used in systems programming, network programming, game dev, etc.

-This a simple, yet sufficient tutorial for the V programming language.
+This is a simple, yet sufficient tutorial for the V programming language.
 It covers pretty much what you would expect from a tutorial and after that, you're able to start writing your own programs.

 # Installation and writing